 A Field Guide to Mobilizing Climate action

-This field guide is for curators working to make a large-scale impact on behavioral change.
-It is based on lessons learned from my curatorial practice over the last decade and the latest research in climate change communication.
+This field guide is for contemporary art curators who want to make a large-scale impact on sustainability and environmental change.
+It draws on lessons learned from my curatorial practice over the last decade, paired with the latest research in climate change communication.

 The Role of a Climate Change Curator

 One of the most difficult problems is how to connect invisible atmospheric changes to the felt experience of daily life.
-We need people to understand, viscerally feel, and internalize the issues in a way they can relate to, so they are inspired to take action.
+How can people not just intellectually understand, but viscerally feel and internalize the issues in a way that inspires action?

 “Though we know about it, we don’t know about it.
 It hasn’t registered in our gut; it isn’t part of our culture.
 Where are the books?
 The poems?
 The plays?
 The goddamn operas?
 We can register what is happening with satellites and scientific instruments, but can we register it in our imaginations, the most sensitive of all our devices?” — McKibben in What the Warming World Needs Now Is Art, Sweet Art